Christmas Party, Tuesday 19th December 2023

 Rules for judging

-- Each member viewing the exhibition is allowed one vote per category and two votes for the overall best in show.
+- Each member attending the exhibition is allowed one vote per category and two votes for the overall best in show.

-- Winners will be announced on December 21st.
-The winner of each category will be the photograph with the most votes.
+- Winners will be announced at the end of the evening; the winner of each category will be the photograph with the most votes.

-- In the event of a tie the Society President will be invited to choose a winner.
+- In the event of a tie the President will be invited to choose a winner.

 Exhibitor’s Rule 2 “Some Aspect of Natural History”